elisekain/lyricks/feedback.md

 > :+1: been really impressed with your consistency on this.
 As far as the divs as children elements of labels goes, the rational is [here] (http://stackoverflow.com/a/18609649).
 As far ways to do the same thing differently, Robin has a lesson plan [here](https://github.com/ga-dc/curriculum/tree/master/10-back-and-front-of-front-end/pseudo-selectors#radio-buttons) with a simple implementation of custom radio buttons.
 I think it is close to what you're doing.
 I can also take a look at the tutorial if you send it my way to see if I have another idea.

-## Deployment and Functionality
+## Deployment and Functionality - Exceeds expectations
 ##### How accessible is your app to those who may want to explore it?
 - Cursory use of the app by an uninformed user yields no errors that "break" it

-> Couldn't find any errors
+> Couldn't find any errors.
+Deployed app functions very well

 - The app is deployed to Heroku (or another hosting service)